Cinemas have 10 premieres this week, including ‘Bullet Train’, with Brad Pitt and Sandra Bullock

 The film, based on a bestseller by Japanese artist Kotaro Isaka, shows the star as an unlucky assassin who will have to face several other hired killers inside a train, in a plot that revolves around a mysterious suitcase.
-Directed by David Leitch, from “Deadpool 2” and “John Wick” – by the way, he was also Pitt’s stunt double in the past.
+Directing is by David Leitch, from “Deadpool 2” and “John Wick” – in fact, he was also Pitt’s stunt double in the past.

 For those who prefer a comedy, “O Palestrante” presents Fábio Porchat in the role of a guy with a mediocre life, until he decides to impersonate someone else, a motivational speaker.